Woman spurned in alleged Ilhan Omar affair cut off by court in bizarre divorce proceedings

 Both parties left with their lawyers and declined comment.
 A court clerk came into the hallways afterward with paperwork looking for the Mynetts but was surprised to find them already long gone.

-Both Tim Mynett and Omar have denied any affair.
+Both Tim Mynett, a political consultant, and Omar have denied any affair.

 The divorce case had been rescheduled at least two times prior.
 The late-morning hearing at the family division of the Superior Court of the District of Columbia was delayed as both Mynetts and their lawyers huddled in a private room to work out the terms of the settlement.

 Important to Beth Mynett was that Tim withdraw his counterclaim where he denied the affair with Omar, said he had “been unhappy for the better part" of his relationship with his wife, and accused her of launching a “negative campaign” to ruin his career and damage his relationship with their son and his stepdaughter.
-While the details of the settlement were not immediately available, courtroom discussion Thursday seemed to indicate the settlement agreement included such a withdrawal.
+While the details of the settlement were not immediately available, courtroom discussion Thursday seemed to indicate the agreement included such a withdrawal.

 Lawyers for both sides had also worked out an agreement resolving all the issues of custody, finances and attorney fees.
-Both Mynetts had signed off on the settlement paperwork at the courthouse and seemed pleased with the outcome.
+Both Mynetts had signed off on the settlement paperwork and told the court they will abide by the terms.

 TRUMP CALLS OUT RASHIDA TLAIB FOR POSTING VIDEO OF HERSELF EXCITEDLY WALKING TO IMPEACHMENT VOTE

 But it wasn't over.
-As Tim Mynett waited inside the courtroom, Beth Mynett sat outside in the hallway and practiced her planned speech.
+As Tim Mynett waited inside the courtroom, Beth Mynett sat outside in the hallway and read aloud from her phone -- apparent practice for her courtroom speech.

-Around 12:30 p.m., they appeared before Soltys for a brief hearing to have the settlement finalized.
+Around 12:30 p.m., the Mynetts appeared before Soltys for a brief hearing to have the settlement finalized.

 Soltys asked both parties a series of questions, including whether Beth Mynett thought there was any hope for reconciliation.